Getting Started

 • (required) FINN_XILINX_VERSION sets the Xilinx tools version to be used (e.g. 2022.2)

-• (required for Alveo) PLATFORM_REPO_PATHS points to the Vitis platform files (DSA).
+• (required for Vitis) PLATFORM_REPO_PATHS points to the Vitis platform files (DSA).

-• (required for Alveo) XRT_DEB_VERSION specifies the .deb to be installed for XRT inside the container (see default value in run-docker.sh).
+• (required for Vitis) XRT_DEB_VERSION specifies the .deb to be installed for XRT inside the container (see default value in run-docker.sh).

 • (optional) NUM_DEFAULT_WORKERS (default 4) specifies the degree of parallelization for the transformations that can be run in parallel, potentially reducing build time